 The Jacaranda Foundation is registered as a 501 (c) 3 non profit organization in the U.S. and as a Non Governmental Organization in Malawi.
-We have therefore have two boards of trustees.
+We have therefore two boards of trustees.

 U.S. Board of Directors